bclayto9-dot/CECS-101-Digital-Portfolio/README.md

 Skills I Am Developing

-Through CECS-101, I hope to continue developing skills in professional communication, technology, problem-solving, organization, and collaboration.
+Through CECS-101, I hope to continue developing skills in communication, technology usages, problem-solving, organization, and collaboration.
 I also want to become more comfortable using different digital tools and applying what I learn to academic and professional situations.

 Contact

-The best way to professionally contact me is through my University of Tennessee email. bclayto9@vols.utk.edu
+The best way to professionally contact me is through my University of Tennessee email.
+That being: bclayto9@vols.utk.edu